tensorflow/java/README.md

 - `linux-x86_64`: Linux platforms on Intel chips
 - `linux-x86_64-gpu`: Linux platforms on Intel chips with Cuda GPU support
 - `macosx-x86_64`: MacOS X platforms on Intel chips
+- `macosx-arm64`: MacOS X platforms on Apple Silicon chips
 - `windows-x86_64`: Windows platforms on Intel chips

-*Note: No binaries are distributed to run TensorFlow Java on machines with Apple Silicon chips (`macosx-arm64`), these should be build from sources.
-See [here](CONTRIBUTING.md#apple-silicon) for more details.*

 For example, for building a JAR that uses TensorFlow and is targeted to be deployed only on Linux systems with no GPU support, you should add the following dependencies: